Divya-525/ML/README.md

-This is my ai project
+This is my ml project